db-ux-design-system/core-web/packages/foundations/README.md

 `./my-path-to/icons/fonts/font-face.css`

-Now you can use your icons with your `font-familiy: my-name`, e.g.:
+Now you can use your icons with your `font-family: my-name`, e.g.:

 ```html
 <!--example.html-->